aiidalab/aiidalab-on-azure/README.md

 - The Azure storage account name.
 - The resource group name of the storage account.
-- The storage account terraform container name.
+- The name of the container in the storage account to be used by terraform.

 Otherwise, please follow the instructions [here](https://github.com/MicrosoftDocs/azure-dev-docs/blob/main/articles/terraform/create-k8s-cluster-with-tf-and-aks.md#2-configure-azure-storage-to-store-terraform-state) to create a storage account to store Terraform state.